 Every day, we go about our lives and we may take things for granted.
-Our lights are kept on by the electric companies, the heat may be kept on by gas companies, and our entertainment is given to us by cable companies and Internet service providers.
+The electric companies keep our lights on, gas companies may keep the heat on, and our entertainment is given to us by cable companies and Internet service providers.
 However, there are things that we may not want to think about, like sewage lines and the inner workings of our plumbing.

 Without sewage companies and the pipes that run through our floors and beneath the ground, there could still be a lot of problems.
 Plumbing has been around for a long time, ever since the Bronze Age in the time of 4000BC, made from clay by the Babylonians.
 While these systems weren’t perfect, they got the job done well enough to keep the water flowing.

 Even with all our advances in technology, however, some malfunctions can happen.
 Whether it’s old infrastructure, bad piping, or broken pipes, anything could happen that could cost you thousands of dollars to fix.
-However, there are plenty of health concerns when it comes to sewage backups.
+However, there are plenty of health concerns regarding sewage backups.
 Sewage backups are dangerous.

 How Dangerous Are Sewage Backups?

-In order to understand why the backup is dangerous, we must first understand what it is.
-As most know, sewage is… basically waste from other humans (or animals).
-There are so many bacteria and so many germs from this stuff that it caused the deaths of many back in the middle ages when the black plague and other diseases ran rampant.
+To understand why the backup is dangerous, we must first understand what it is.
+As most know, sewage is… waste from other humans (or animals).
+There are so many bacteria and germs from this stuff that it caused many deaths in the Middle Ages when the black plague and other diseases ran rampant.

 There are bacteria in human excrement that can kill in some cases.
-While that is the worst case scenario, they can cause many health concerns that may cause a lot more problems for you and your family.
+While that is the worst-case scenario, they can cause many health concerns that may cause many more problems for you and your family.
 Some of these pathogens are:

 Coli

 You may have heard of this bacteria dealing with different types of meats, unpasteurized dairy, and untreated water.
-Most strands of E. coli are harmless, but there are many different types.
+Most strands of E. coli are harmless, but many other types exist.
 Some can cause bloody diarrhea, anemia, or kidney failure.
-It is rampant in sewage water, so coming into contact with these liquids expose you and your body to it.
+It is rampant in sewage water, so coming into contact with these liquids exposes you and your body to it.

 Salmonella and Shigella

-These are other strands of bacteria that have different forms, but they both create a type of food poisoning in your body.
-They can cause a severe infection for those who have weak or impaired immune systems.
-Both can be found in pet feces as well as beef, milk, eggs, and poultry.
-They cause diarrhea, abdominal cramps, and fever that can last for up to a week.
+These other strands of bacteria have different forms, but they both create food poisoning in your body.
+They can cause a severe infection for those with weak or impaired immune systems.
+Both can be found in pet feces, beef, milk, eggs, and poultry.
+They cause diarrhea, abdominal cramps, and fever lasting up to a week.

 Streptococcus

-With another bacteria strand that has more than one form, this one has two groups.
+With another bacteria strand with more than one form, this one has two groups.
 Group A can cause strep throat, scarlet fever, impetigo, and cellulitis.
 Group B causes more problems in those with weaker or impaired immune systems, including urinary tract infections, skin infections, pneumonia, and blood infections.
-These bacteria is also the cause of “pink eye” and “strep throat”.
+These bacteria are also the cause of “pink eye” and “strep throat.”

 Pseudomonas aeruginosa

 This bacterium can cause disease in plants, animals, and humans.
-While not incredibly dangerous to those without impaired immune systems, it can cause infections in the blood, pneumonia, and can lead to severe illness and death.
-It can cause ear infections in children, skin rashes, and eye infections as well.
+While not incredibly dangerous to those without impaired immune systems, it can cause infections in the blood and pneumonia and can lead to severe illness and death.
+It can cause ear infections, skin rashes, and eye infections in children.

 Mycobacterium

-This bacterium isn’t as crucial as the others, but it can cause symptoms similar to tuberculosis, which are coughing, coughing up blood or mucus, fever, night sweats, lack of appetite, weight loos, and fatigue.
-There are hundreds of bacteria and bacterial viruses that fall under this species, but only a few are toxic to humans.
+This bacterium isn’t as crucial as the others.
+Still, it can cause symptoms similar to tuberculosis, which is coughing, coughing up blood or mucus, fever, night sweats, lack of appetite, weight loss, and fatigue.
+Hundreds of bacteria and bacterial viruses fall under this species, but only a few are toxic to humans.

 What Diseases Can Develop From Sewage Backup?